Percona-Lab/percona-docstreamer/faq.md

 # Frequently Asked Questions

 ## Q: Where is data stored during the Full Load sync?
 Will this cause Out-Of-Memory (OOM) errors on my Source or Destination database?
-**A:** No, docMongoStream is designed to minimize memory pressure on your Source and Destination databases.
+**A:** No, docStreamer is designed to minimize memory pressure on your Source and Destination databases.

-Where Data Lives: The data from batches is stored exclusively in the RAM of the machine running docMongoStream.
+Where Data Lives: The data from batches is stored exclusively in the RAM of the machine running docStreamer.
 It acts as a streaming middleman, holding data in memory only long enough to transfer it from Source to Destination.

-Source Database Impact: The impact is minimal. docMongoStream uses "cursors" to stream documents one by one and uses efficient range queries (based on _id) to avoid loading large datasets into the Source's memory.
+Source Database Impact: The impact is minimal. docStreamer uses "cursors" to stream documents one by one and uses efficient range queries (based on _id) to avoid loading large datasets into the Source's memory.

 Destination Database Impact: The impact is standard for write operations.
 Data is sent in bulk batches (default ~48MB, this number can change depending on your settings).
 The destination database processes these writes normally and does not need to cache the entire migration in RAM.

-OOM Risk: The risk of running out of memory lies with the host running docMongoStream, not your databases.
-If that machine is undersized, docMongoStream may crash, but your databases will remain safe.
+OOM Risk: The risk of running out of memory lies with the host running docStreamer, not your databases.
+If that machine is undersized, docStreamer may crash, but your databases will remain safe.

 ## Q: What happens if I run a new migration (Full Sync) into a destination where the Database and Collection names already exist?
-**A:** If you perform a Full Sync into a cluster that already contains data with matching Database and Collection names, docMongoStream resolves conflicts based on the unique _id of the documents:
+**A:** If you perform a Full Sync into a cluster that already contains data with matching Database and Collection names, docStreamer resolves conflicts based on the unique _id of the documents:
   1. Non-Matching IDs: If the records in the source have completely different _ids than those in the destination, the destination records remain unaffected.
 The new records from the source are simply inserted (appended) into the collection.
   2. Matching IDs: If a record in the source shares the exact same _id as a record in the destination, the source data will overwrite the destination record.